 Saturday Camp – Saturday Camp provides elementary school students at our YWCA Creekside Family Center with the opportunity to participate in a variety of educational, recreational, and cultural activities on Saturdays throughout the academic year.

 Racial Justice – YWCA Bucks County promotes the celebration of diversity in all of its youth programs.
 Racial Justice programs encourage students from all cultures to explore race together and come away with a new appreciation and value of diversity.
-Programs that help promote our mission of eliminating racism include Planting the Seeds of Peace, and What’s Wrong with Different, a National Hallmark Program of the YWCA USA.
+Programs that help promote our mission of eliminating racism include Reading to End Racism, Planting the Seeds of Peace, and What’s Wrong with Different, a National Hallmark Program of the YWCA USA.

 Story Hour – Story Hour provides children, ages birth through five years, along with their parents, with an opportunity to participate in literacy activities together.
 As part of our Family Literacy initiative, the Story Hour Program provides low-income, minority and immigrant children and their parents with an opportunity to explore the benefits and enjoyment of reading together.